 - Evidence demonstrating that alternative means of transport will not allow you appropriate access to your treatment

-No, you do not need a lawyer to apply for an extraordinary driver’s licence.
-However, there are a number of advantages of instructing a lawyer in an application for an extraordinary licence.
-An experienced lawyer will be able to draft your written application and ensure that it addresses the relevant criteria that the Magistrate is required to consider.
-They will also be able to advise you on what sort of evidence you need in support your application.
+You do not need a lawyer to apply for an extraordinary driver’s license.
+However, there are several advantages of engaging a lawyer in an application for an extraordinary license.
+An experienced lawyer will be able to draft your written application and ensure that it addresses the relevant criteria that the magistrate is required to consider.
+They will also be able to advise you on what sort of evidence you need in support of your application.

-Most importantly though: an experienced lawyer will be able to represent you at your court appearance.
-Appearing in court is rarely a pleasant experience, particularly when your livelihood or wellbeing is at stake.
-Having a legal representative by your side who is familiar with the courtroom environment can alleviate much of the stress and anxiety and make the whole process run smoothly.
+Most importantly, an experienced lawyer will be able to represent you at your court appearance.
+Having a legal representative by your side who is familiar with the courtroom environment can alleviate much of the stress and anxiety and allow the process to run smoothly.

-The question of whether or not to engage a lawyer is entirely up to you.
-Many people have successfully obtained an extraordinary licence without legal representation.
-It is also true that engaging a lawyer is not a guarantee that you will be granted an extraordinary licence.
+Many people have successfully obtained an extraordinary license without legal representation.
+It is also true that engaging a lawyer is not a guarantee that you will be granted an extraordinary license.
 However, an experienced lawyer should be able to strengthen your application to give it the best possible chance of succeeding.
-Think about how much your licence is worth to you and ask yourself if the enhancement that a lawyer can provide is a worthwhile investment.